NhanAZ/Stuff/PMBigLogs.md

 ## Fixes
 - Fixed several potential crashes when deserializing item NBT (due to insufficient validation of input data).

+# 4.2.10
+Released 20th April 2022.

+## Fixes
+- Fixed performance issue when chat messages received from the client contain many newlines.
+This security vulnerability was disclosed publicly necessitating a priority fix.

+**For Minecraft: Bedrock Edition 1.18.30**

+### Note about API versions
+Plugins which don't touch the protocol and compatible with any previous 4.x.y version will also run on these releases and do not need API bumps.
+Plugin developers should **only** update their required API to this version if you need the changes in this build.

+**WARNING: If your plugin uses the protocol, you're not shielded by API change constraints.** You should consider using the `mcpe-protocol` directive in `plugin.yml` as a constraint if you do.

 # 4.3.0
 Released 20th April 2022.